Addiction to alcohol: symptoms, treatment, and rehab

 Self-care is a term that refers to practices to improve one’s health and quality of life.
 In alcohol addiction treatment, self-care plays an important role.
 If you are not taking care of yourself, your concentration goes down, your mood suffers, and your ability to cope with cravings and withdrawal symptoms is compromised.

-On the flip side, self-care allows you to maintain a stable mood, boosts energy levels, increases motivation, and helps you resist cravings or cope with withdrawal symptoms more effectively.
 Examples of self-care for addiction recovery include practicing mindfulness, connecting with other people in recovery, finding balance in your life, setting healthy boundaries, eating a healthy diet, exercising regularly, getting enough sleep.

 What are the types of treatment for alcoholism?

-1. Behavioral Treatment to treat alcoholism
+1. Behavioral treatment to treat alcoholism

-Behavioral treatment for alcoholism is an umbrella term for therapies and practices that seek to solve problems and relieve symptoms by changing negative thoughts and behaviors into more positive and realistic.
-In terms of alcoholism and addiction, behavioral treatment involves several subtypes such as cognitive behavioral therapy, motivational enhancement therapy, marital and family counseling, and brief interventions.
+Behavioral treatment for alcoholism is an umbrella term for therapies and practices that seek to solve problems and relieve symptoms by changing negative thoughts and behaviors into more positive and realistic ones.

-Cognitive Behavioral Therapy (CBT) in alcoholism treatment
+Cognitive behavioral therapy (CBT) in alcoholism treatment

-Motivational Enhancement Therapy in alcoholism treatment
+Motivational enhancement therapy in alcoholism treatment

-Motivational enhancement therapy (MET) is a counseling approach that focuses on evoking internally motivated change.
-According to the National Institute on Drug Abuse, the MET consists of an initial assessment and two to four individual treatment sessions with a therapist.
 In alcoholism treatment, MET aims to persuade a person with alcohol use disorder to accept recovery.
 During the therapy sessions, a person learns to change thoughts and behaviors.
 Additionally, motivational enhancement therapy helps treat co-occurring disorders such as OCD, PTSD, bipolar disorder, and eating disorders.
 Patients also learn the difference between alcohol abuse and alcoholism and how to overcome both by changing the way they think and behave.

-Marital and Family Counseling in alcoholism treatment
+Marital and family counseling in alcoholism treatment

-Marital and family counseling for alcoholism treatment is one of the most important aspects of the whole process.
-The reason is simple; alcohol addiction does not affect the addicted person only, but their spouse and family members too.
-The main purpose of marriage and family counseling for addiction is to recognize and resolve conflicts in these types of relationships and learn what alcohol abuse is doing to their household dynamic.
-Family members or spouses work on open communication and use a supportive, nonjudgmental environment to express their frustrations and emotions.
-This therapy is effective.
-For example, a study from the Journal of Substance Abuse Treatment focused on marital counseling and found it produced greater abstinence and better relationship functioning than individual-based treatment.
+For example, a 2000 study on behavioral couples therapy for alcoholism and drug abuse from the Journal of Substance Abuse Treatment focused on marital counseling and found it produced greater abstinence and better relationship functioning than individual-based treatment.
 It also reduced domestic violence, social costs, and emotional problems in children.
 For instance, before counseling, 60% of patients with alcoholism had been violent to their female partners.
 That percentage fell to 24% after marital therapy.

-Brief Interventions in alcoholism treatment
+Brief interventions in alcoholism treatment

-According to the National Institute on Alcohol Abuse and Alcoholism, brief intervention is a short one-on-one counseling session suited for persons who drink in ways that are abusive or harmful.
 Unlike traditional treatment for alcohol addiction that lasts weeks or months, brief interventions are given in minutes and require minimal follow-up.
 Some pieces of evidence show brief therapy could be just as effective as a lengthy treatment.
-For example, most clients remain in treatment for between six and 22 sessions, 90% end treatment completing 20 visits, which suggests brief interventions should be a lot more common in clinical practice, according to SAMHSA.

 2. Medication to treat alcoholic addiction

 Medications in the treatment of alcohol addiction problems serve to manage withdrawal symptoms or treat an underlying mental health condition.
 These medications are prescribed by medical professionals who supervise the treatment.
 A person can’t obtain them in over-the-counter form.
-As a part of alcohol addiction treatment, these medications are only used for a specific period of time.
-Some of the most commonly used medications are Antabuse (disulfiram), Naltrexone, Campral (acamprosate), or antidepressants and other classes of drugs.

 3. Support group to treat alcoholic addiction

-A support group is defined as a meeting of members with similar problems to provide companionship and help to one another.
-In this case, a support group for alcohol use disorder can be of huge help for persons who are on the road to recovery.
 Support groups like Alcoholics Anonymous (AA) offer group sessions where people share stories about their addiction and the recovery process.
 These meetings are important because they can help a person avoid relapse, deal with all the challenges of getting sober, and also provide support to family members.

 4. Dieting and sport to treat alcoholic addiction

-Diet and regular physical exercise are cornerstones of a healthy lifestyle.
-For that reason, it comes as no wonder they are helpful for persons with alcohol addiction.
-Addressing gut bacteria and nutritional deficiencies can significantly support the road to sobriety.
 The reason for that is simple; persons with alcohol addiction consume a lot of calories (alcoholic beverages are highly caloric), but those calories are empty, which is why they tend to be deficient in many nutrients, vitamins, and minerals like zinc.
 These deficiencies may also influence the brain and its function, which could aggravate addiction.
 By improving nutrition for alcohol addiction, it could be possible to support addiction treatment.

 When we’re talking about alcohol addiction treatment, it’s also important to focus on the benefits of exercise.
 Taking part in sports, for example, can relieve stress, anxiety, and depression.
 As a result, exercise could decrease the intensity of withdrawal symptoms and cravings for alcohol.